What MLLMs Learn about When they Learn about Multimodal Reasoning

 Most multimodal reasoning benchmarks report only aggregate accuracy, obscuring whether errors stem from perception (extracting information from inputs), reasoning (operating on extracted information), or their interaction.
-Our benchmark is designed to \textit{disentangle these subskills} while preserving realistic problem contexts. \DATANAME comprises 926 geometry problems, each presented with eight visual modifications and an average of $\sim 7.03$ visual probes per problem.
+Our benchmark is designed to \textit{separately probe these components} while preserving realistic problem contexts. \DATANAME comprises 926 geometry problems, each presented with eight visual modifications and an average of $\sim 7.03$ visual probes per problem.